kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 Which nerve or muscle is likely to be damaged?

-    A. ?
+    A. Axillary nerve
-    B. ?
+    B. Teres major
-    C. ?
+    C. Radial nerve
-    D. ?
+    D. Long thoracic nerve of Bell
-    E. ?
+    E. Beltoid

 #### Answer: D. Long thoracic nerve of Bell - **TRUE**

+### Q5
-5. Which cells cannot regenerate?
+Which cells cannot regenerate?

+    A. Peripheral nerve cells
+    B. Schwann cells
+    C. Renal tubular cells
+    D. Mucosal cells
+    E. Liver cells

-Answer - C: Renal tubular cells - TRUE
+#### Answer: C. Renal tubular cells - **TRUE**

+### Q6
-6. Which of the following is a feature of metastatic spread?
+Which of the following is a feature of metastatic spread?

+    A. Commonly occurs transluminally
+    B. Basal cell carcinomas (BCC) commonly spread via lymphatics
+    C. Osteosarcomas commonly spread via lymphatics
+    D. Prostatic Carcinoma commonly spreads via the blood
+    E. Spread follows the pattern of venous drainage

-Answer - D: Prostatic carcinoma commonly spreads via the blood - TRUE
+#### Answer: D. Prostatic carcinoma commonly spreads via the blood - **TRUE**

+### Q7: TODO
-7. A 35-yo man is knocked off his bicycle and hits his head on the kerb
+A 35-yo man is knocked off his bicycle and hits his head on the kerb
 PC: brought to hospital with a fluctuating score on the Glasgow Coma Scale (GCS)
 Ix: he underwent a CT-Head scan which shows a biconvex-shaped haematoma
 Q: which other finding is he most likely to have?

+    A. Midline shift
+    B. Subdural haemorrhage
+    C. Skull fracture
+    D. Subarachnoid haemorrhage
+    E. Papilloedema

-Answer - A. Midline shift - FALSE
+#### Answer: A. Midline shift - **FALSE**

+### Q8
-8. In wound healing, which cells are responsible for wound contraction?
+In wound healing, which cells are responsible for wound contraction?

+    A. Fibroblasts
+    B. Macrophages
+    C. Reticulocytes
+    D. Giant cells
+    E. Lymphocytes

-Answer - A. Fibroblasts - TRUE
+#### Answer: A. Fibroblasts - **TRUE**

+### Q9
-9. Which is a feature of adenoma?
+Which is a feature of adenoma?

+    A. Typically encapsulated
+    B. Can arise in transitional cells
+    C. Typically invades the basement membrane
+    D. Typically annular lesions
+    E. Does not contain dysplastic cells

-Answer - E. Does not contain dysplastic cells - FALSE
+#### Answer: E. Does not contain dysplastic cells - **FALSE**

+### Q10
-10. A singer complains of not being able to sing high notes following her thyroidectomy.
+A singer complains of not being able to sing high notes following her thyroidectomy.

-Q. What is the likely cause?
+What is the likely cause?

+    A. Damage to the recurrent laryngeal nerve
+    B. Damage to the external laryngeal nerve
+    C. Damage to the vagus nerve
+    D. Tracheal stenosis
+    E. Vocal cord hemiparalysis

-Answer - C. Damage to the Vagus Nerve - FALSE
+#### Answer: C. Damage to the Vagus Nerve - **FALSE**

 ## Questions 11-20

+### Q11
-11. During fracture healing, what type of bone makes up the provisional callus?
+During fracture healing, what type of bone makes up the provisional callus?

+    A. Cortical bone
+    B. Cancellous
+    C. Cartilage
+    D. Woven bone
+    E. Lamellar bone

-Answer - D. Woven bone - TRUE
+#### Answer: D. Woven bone - **TRUE**

+### Q12
-12. Radiotherapy can be the sole treatment for which type of cancers?
+Radiotherapy can be the sole treatment for which type of cancers?

+    A. Adenocarcinoam of the oesophagus
+    B. Rectal carcinoma
+    C. Anal cancer
+    D. Gastric carcinoma
+    E. Phylloides breast tumour

-Answer - E. Phylloides breast tumour - FALSE
+#### Answer: E. Phylloides breast tumour - **FALSE**

+### Q13
-13. A woman has a pleomorphic adenoma.
-She is undergoing a total parathyroidectomy
+A woman has a pleomorphic adenoma.
+She is undergoing a total parathyroidectomy.

-Q. Which important vascular structure should the surgeon be most aware of?
+Which important vascular structure should the surgeon be most aware of?

+    A. Facial artery
+    B. Facial vein
+    C. External carotid artery (ECA)
+    D. Retromandibular vein
+    E. Internal jugular vein (IJV)

-Answer - E. External carotid artery - FALSE
+#### Answer: E. External carotid artery - **FALSE**

+### Q14
-14. What is the cardiac index? - TOTAL GUESS
+What is the cardiac index? - **TOTAL GUESS**

+    A. Stroke Volume (SV) x Heart Rate (HR)
+    B. Mean Arterial Pressure (MAP) x Systemic Vascular Resistance
+    C. Cardiac Output (CO) / Body weight
+    D. Cardiac Output (CO) / Heart rate (HR)
+    E. Cardiac Output (CO) / Body Surface Area

-Answer - C. Cardiac output divided by body weight - FALSE
+#### Answer: C. Cardiac output divided by body weight - **FALSE**

+### Q15
-15. A patient is known to have expose to beta-naphthylamine.
+A patient is known to have expose to beta-naphthylamine.
 What is he/she at increased risk of developing?

+    A.

-Answer - B. Bladder cancer - TRUE
+#### Answer: B. Bladder cancer - **TRUE**

 16. A 70-yo man suffers an ischiaemic stroke and develops a LEFT homonymous hemianopia.
 Where is the likely infarct?